-Campbell & Haliburton is a locally owned Regina insurance company, and we are proud to be present in the same city that we started in 1957!!
+Campbell & Haliburton is a locally owned Regina insurance broker, and we are proud to be present in the same city that we started in 1957!!
 Being part of the Regina community is one of the most important values of our company.
-We are a certified SGI CANADA broker and know the importance of selling an insurance policy and educating each customer.
+We are a certified SGI CANADA Regina Insurance broker and know the importance of selling an insurance policy and educating each customer.
 In this article, we are going to explain the basics of farm insurance.

 The Basics of Farm Insurance

 Agriculture is a significant contributor to the global economy, with farmers across Saskatchewan who rely on the land for their livelihood.
 As with any business, farmers face risks that can negatively impact their operations, such as natural disasters, equipment losses, and wildfires.
 Farm insurance is designed to provide protection against these risks, and it covers a wide range of potential losses.

 One of the primary areas of coverage in farm insurance is property damage.
 Farms often have a significant investment in buildings, equipment, and livestock, all of which can be damaged or destroyed by natural disasters like fires, floods, and tornadoes.
 Farm insurance can help pay for the repair or replacement of these assets, allowing farmers to get back to work as quickly as possible.